Preparing for Class: FAQS

 Preparing for class – etiquette

 Be punctual, at least 5 minutes before the start of class, to minimise disturbance to others in our initial relaxation.
-Ensure your mobile phone is on silent or is switched off before class, including vibration mode.
+Ensure your mobile phone/ smart watch or similar is on silent or is switched off before class, including vibration mode.
 Avoid wearing strong perfumes or cologne, as scents can become overpowering as the body heats up.
 Please be mindful of others should they wish to be silent before and during the class.

 Can I practice yoga, I’m so inflexible?!